atlas by clearpeople

 Who Owns Knowledge in the Enterprise?
 Key Roles and Best Practices

-What is Knowledge Ownership?
+What is knowledge ownership?

 Knowledge ownership refers to the rights and control over information, ideas, and intellectual property.
 It encompasses the legal, ethical, and practical aspects of who has the authority to use, distribute, and profit from knowledge.
 This concept is multifaceted, involving individual creators, organizations, and broader societal considerations.